tjbanks/AmygdalaTheta/README.md

 To generate 8Hz rhythmic inputs (based on Fink et al 2015).
 Repository comes with this file so, following these steps isn't completely necessary.
-If you want to edit the parameters or rate at which the rhythmic inhibition is presented, run the following:
+If you want to edit the parameters or rate at which the rhythmic inhibition is presented, run the following: **If you change the scale you will need to re-run this with the correct scale variable set!**
 ```
 matlab &
 generatethetainputs